She saved the memories in her phone as ‘Love In The Time Of Buhari’.

 As soon as Akwang returned from his training, disgust grew in her heart.
 She couldn’t say a word to him, her heart was heavy with unspeakable bitter words.

 He was surprised to see her that way.
-It was the first time since they got married that she ignored him for no reasons.
+It was the first time since they got married that she ignored him for no reason.
 After she walked out of the sitting room, he turned to his mother and asked, “Mom, I hope you didn’t tell her about what you saw the other day?”

 Editi wasn’t asleep, she couldn’t sleep.
-Sleep had gone faraway from her eyes.
+Sleep had gone far away from her eyes.
 Her eyes were still seeing her husband and Nneoma kissing and fondling themselves in her kitchen and bedroom.

 She stood up and walked around her house like she was going to say a final farewell to it.
 She looked down at her large wedding photo frame and wept bitterly.
 For a moment, anger pushed grief aside, and she stood there looking at the face of the man who betrayed her in a way she’d never imagined.
 She began to cry softly again.
-She’d wanted to call her sister and tell her everything that was happening, but she couldn’t, no one would understand the pains she felt in her heart.
+She’d wanted to call her sister and tell her everything that was happening, but she couldn’t.
+No one would understand the pains she felt in her heart.
 She was going insane and if a gun was placed on her hands, she would have

 put a bullet in her husband’s brain and faced the consequences.

 She walked around the sitting room, trying to hold her mind together and keep it from shattering in a million pieces.
 Later, she would not remember how long she had walked around the sitting room.
 Hearing movement behind her, she turned and when she saw Akwang, she heaved a sigh.

 “What are you doing here all by yourself?
 I went to check Nathan and mama in the other room and you weren’t there.
 I thought you’d gone to breastfeed him,” Akwang said.